 “Wanna smoke out now?”
-I pulled out a joint as peace-offering.
+I pull out a joint as peace-offering.

-Everyone moved over to the blind spot at the left side of the Whiskey’s stage.
-One joint only made it around once.
-I had raided Jimmy stash and pulled another out from behind my left ear.
-It felt like high school all over.
+Everyone moves over to the blind spot at the left side of the Whiskey stage.
+One joint makes it around only once.
+I raided Jimmy stash and pull another out from behind my left ear.
+It feels like high school all over.

-Safety noticed my safety-pin, still in the right ear lob.
+Safety notices my safety-pin, still in the right ear lob.
 “Ya didn’t take it out.”

 “Can’t.
 Got called out on it at work.
 If I give in, I’ll look weak.”
-I then sang a couple of lines of Petty’s ‘Won’t back down.’
+I then sing a couple of lines of Petty’s ‘Won’t back down.’

 ‘Well I won’t back down, no I won’t back down